Gophers RBs Darius Taylor, Zach Evans out vs. Michigan State

-The Gophers were without two of their top three running backs for Saturday's game against Michigan State.
+The Gophers were without two of their top three running backs for Saturday's game against Michigan State, but their top linebacker returned to make his season debut.

-Darius Taylor and Zach Evans, who both were injured and left the Gophers' victory at Iowa last week, were listed as out on the Big Ten availability report released Saturday afternoon.
-Their depth in the backfield was thinned last week when it was announced that senior Bryce Williams, Minnesota's fourth-leading rusher, will miss the remainder of the seasons because of an injury.
+Darius Taylor and Zach Evans, who both were injured and left the Gophers' victory at Iowa last week, were listed as out on the Big Ten availability report released Saturday.
+Their depth in the backfield was thinned last week when it was announced that senior Bryce Williams, Minnesota's fourth-leading rusher, will miss the remainder of the season because of an injury.

 Taylor, a true freshman, leads the Gophers with 591 rushing yards and four touchdowns on 103 carries.
 He missed the games against Louisiana and Michigan because of a leg injury before returning against Iowa, where he led the Gophers with 59 yards on 16 carries.
 He left the game early in the fourth quarter.